ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/03_slides/cc1_ws2425_04_slides.md

 * You must use JavaScript to actually draw the graphics
 * Custom `id` value to identify the canvas element in the javascript code

-We add three.js code to `scene.js`.

 .footnote[[w3schools](https://www.w3schools.com/html/html5_canvas.asp)]

+--

+We add three.js code to fill the canvas element in `scene.js`.

 ---